GitManAmine/blog/content/posts/deploy_nginx_on_aks.md

 ---

-# Créer un référentiel Git dans Azure
+# Creating a Git repository in Azure

 1. ➡️ Sign in to your Azure DevOps account.